Stochastic gravitational wave from graviton bremsstrahlung in inflaton decay into massive spin 3/2 particles: Introduction

 GWs are the manifestations of the tensor fluctuations of the spacetime metric and can originate during or after inflation.
 Tensor perturbations can be sourced by quantum fluctuations during inflation \cite{Starobinsky:1979ty, Allen:1987bk, Sahni:1990tx, Turner:1993vb}, rapid particle production through parametric resonance during preheating \cite{Khlebnikov:1997di, Easther:2006gt, Dufaux:2007pt, Bethke:2013aba, Figueroa:2017vfa}, fluctuations in the thermal plasma during post-reheating radiation dominated universe \cite{Ghiglieri:2015nfa, McDonough:2020tqq, Ghiglieri:2020mhm, Ringwald:2020ist, Klose:2022knn, Klose:2022rxh, Ringwald:2022xif, Ghiglieri:2022rfp, Muia:2023wru, Drewes:2023oxg, Ghiglieri:2024ghm}, and primordial black hole evaporation \cite{Anantua:2008am, Gehrman:2022imk, Ireland:2023avg, Gehrman:2023esa, Choi:2024acs}.
 References \cite{Nakayama:2018ptw, Huang:2019lgd} proposed the production of GWs through graviton bremsstrahlung.
 Gravitons emerge as quantum fluctuations about the homogeneous and isotropic background and couple universally with all fields involved in the decay processes.
 During the reheating era, perturbative decay of the inflaton is accompanied by graviton emissions which constitute the stochastic GW background.
 These high-frequency GWs can be detected by future gravitational wave detectors operating in the GHz band and may shed light on the inflationary microphysics.

 In the present paper we discuss graviton bremsstrahlung in the decay of inflaton into massive spin 3/2 particles.
 Spin 3/2 particles are one of the first dark matter candidates to be ever considered.
 Though the spin 3/2 particles appear naturally in local supersymmetry, or supergravity theories, as early as 1941 Rarita and Schwinger proposed a Lagrangian of a relativistic free spin 3/2 field \cite{Rarita:1941mf} based on the earlier works by Fierz and Pauli \cite{Fierz:1939ix}.
 The spin 3/2, often known as Rarita-Schwinger (RS) field, is a vector-valued spinor field and is denoted as $\psi_\mu$ where $\mu$ is the Lorentz index and the spinor index is usually suppressed.
 Recently, the gravitational production of spin 3/2 particles has been discussed in Refs.~\cite{Kaneta:2023uwi, Casagrande:2023fjk,Kolb:2023ydq,Garcia:2020hyo}.
+In supergravity, inflaton decay into spin-$3/2$ particles can arise through effective interactions determined by the K\"ahler potential and supersymmetry-breaking sector~\cite{Endo:2006zj} \cite{Endo:2007sz}.